Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 Humanity has always been in a state of interaction between individuals with different levels of intelligence:

-- The intellect of two mature people often differs significantly, sometimes by 1.5 times, in special cases by the factor of 2.
+- The intellect of two mature people often differs significantly, sometimes by 1.5 times, in special cases by a factor of 2.
 - Mature people somehow find common ground with children and the elderly, even though the difference in knowledge and thinking can be significant.
 - Professionals (in one field) find common ground with non-professionals (in the same field).
 After all, we all use the services of lawyers and even dentists!
 Not to mention psychologists.
 Somehow it all works.